 You need to understand that there are different types of strength and which you

 Strength is simply the act of applying force.
 Applying force to the ground, ice or water.
 Force applied to your bike, bat, racquet or a ball.
 Applied force to move your bones and joints into different positions.

 Strength not only moves you, but it also holds you together.
 Your muscles, fascia, and connective tissue use contraction to make you function.
 Strength protects you when you absorb impact.
-Impact from striking the ground when running.
+Impacts from striking the ground when running.
 Internal stress from decelerating your arm after throwing or swinging the stick.
 Impact from opponents or landing on the ground.

 Every Athlete Needs Strength

-So EVERY athlete needs strength.
+EVERY athlete needs strength.
 The devil is in the details.

 Those details are about how fast it’s applied.
 The direction and motion.
 The muscle groups.
 And it’s the transition from one strength type to another.
 This is what defines strength for an athlete.

-To help illustrate this, let’s consider the strength needed by an NFL lineman and
+help illustrate this, let’s consider the strength needed by an NFL lineman and

 The tennis player does need some of this strength type, but they also need to cover the court really quickly.
 The tennis player is lighter and goes side to side changing directions.
 Those changes are going to require more eccentric strength.
 The ability to absorb their momentum going one way, stop and go back the other.